YOU GUYS! I made surf and turf steak and lobster tail and I’m SO excited. Let’s talk about this.

 - In a small bowl, combine butter, lemon juice, garlic powder and parsley.
 Set aside.

 - Using shears, cut the lobster shells down the center to the base, stopping before cutting through the base.
 Using a spoon, separate the lobster from the shell.

 - Open up the shell a little bit, grab the meat and pull it up and over the shell, squeezing the shell back together and letting the meat rest on top of the seam.
 Make a shallow cut along the center of the meat and layer it over the sides of the shell.

 - Melt 2 tablespoons of the compound butter.
 Brush the lobster meat with the butter.

-- Heat 1 tablespoon of olive oil in a medium, oven safe skillet.
+- Heat 1 tablespoon of olive oil in a medium, oven safe skillet over medium high heat.
 Add steaks to the skillet and sear for 2 minutes on each side.
 Place the steaks in the oven and cook for 4-5 minutes for rare to medium rare.
 Remove from heat and let rest for 5 minutes.

 - As soon as you start searing the steaks, put the lobsters in the oven on a middle rack.
 Bake for 10-15 minutes, until lobster is firm and opaque but not rubbery.